A Minimalist Dataset for Systematic Generalization of Perception, Syntax, and Semantics: Introduction

-To examine the versatile humanlike capabilities of concept learning with a focus on systematic generalization, we take inspiration from arithmetic and introduce a new benchmark \acsu{hint}, \acl{hint}.
-The task of \ac{hint} is intuitive and straightforward: Machines take as input images of handwritten expressions and predict the final results of expressions, restricted in the integer space.
-The task of \ac{hint} is also challenging: Concepts in \ac{hint}, including digits and operators, are learned in a weakly-supervised manner.
-Using final results as the only supervision, machines are tasked to learn the three-level meanings simultaneously---perception, syntax, and semantics of these concepts---to correctly predict the results.
-Since there is no supervision on any intermediate values or representations, the three-level meanings are presumably intertwined during learning.
-To provide a holistic and rigorous test on whether learning machines can generalize the learned concepts, we introduce a carefully designed evaluation scheme instead of using a typical i.i.d. test split.
-This new scheme includes five subsets, focusing on generalization capabilities (\ie, interpolation and extrapolation) at different levels of meanings (\ie, perception, syntax, and semantics).
+To expand systematic compositionality to a full-spectrum systematic generalization \wrt perception, syntax, and semantics, we draw inspiration from arithmetic and present a new benchmark called \acsu{hint}, \acl{hint}.
+The \ac{hint} task is intuitive: Machines accept as input \textit{images} of handwritten expressions and predict the final results of expressions, restricted in the integers.
+Since there is no intermediary supervision, the three-level meanings are apparently intertwined during learning, and models are expected to simultaneously acquire the three-level meanings to make correct predictions.
+To provide a comprehensive and rigorous test of how models generalize the learned concepts, we introduce a carefully structured evaluation scheme with five subsets, focusing on generalization patterns (\ie, interpolation and extrapolation) at various levels (\ie, perception, syntax, and semantics).
+In addition, we build a few-shot learning split to determine if models can rapidly learn new concepts from few examples and generalize them to more complicated scenarios.
+Being minimal yet comprehensive in terms of systematic generalization, \ac{hint} is fundamentally more difficult than earlier datasets because: (i) The images are of actual handwriting with considerable visual variation; (ii) The syntactic relations between the tokens in the expressions are more complex with long-range dependency. (iii) The semantics of arithmetic concepts are more complex than the simple mappings in prior datasets.

-We evaluate popular state-of-the-art deep learning methods, such as GRU \cite{chung2014empirical} and Transformer \cite{vaswani2017attention}, on \ac{hint}.
-Our experiment shows that such end-to-end neural networks' performance drops significantly on examples requiring interpolation and extrapolation, even though these models can very well fit the training set.
-This finding echoes the long-standing arguments against connectionist models, which are believed to lack systematic generalization prevailing in human cognition \cite{lake2018generalization,fodor1988connectionism}.

-Inspired by the superb generalization capability demonstrated in symbolic systems with combinatorial structure \cite{fodor1988connectionism} and recent advances in neural-symbolic integration \cite{li2020closed,mao2019neuro,yi2018neural,manhaeve2018deepproblog}, we propose an \ac{ans} system to approach the \ac{hint} challenge.
-The proposed \ac{ans} system integrates the learning of perception, syntax, and semantics in a principled framework; see an illustration in \cref{fig:framework}.
-Specifically, we first utilize ResNet-18 \cite{he2016deep} as a perception module to translate a handwritten expression into a symbolic sequence.
-This symbolic sequence is then parsed by a transition-based neural dependency parser \cite{chen2014fast}, which encodes the syntax of concepts.
-Finally, we adopt \emph{functional programs} to realize the semantic meaning of concepts, thus view learning semantics as program induction \cite{ellis2020dreamcoder}.